 - Close unnecessary public areas in the stations such as (smoking rooms).

-- Allow lounges, canteens and restaurants to open and insure to follow the restaurants protocols.
+- Allow to open lounges, canteens and restaurants and follow the restaurants protocols.

-- Restrict meetings and gatherings [following social sector protocols].
+- Restrict meetings and gatherings [follow social sector protocols].

 - Disinfecting shared materials at the arrival and departure terminals periodically and between different shifts (such as ticketing machines, reception desks, ferry rides, and waiting areas)